anotherwebguy/Object-Detection-Yolo/README.md

 I've used YOLO v3 for coding purpose in this repository.<br>
 <b>YOLO (You Only Look Once)</b> is a very powerful and a fast algorithm in object detection.
 A strong understanding of the algorithm is essential before we start to code.<br>

 ### Before getting started, Make sure you have numpy and opencv installed.
-If not install them using pip
+If not install them using pip.
      pip install numpy
      pip install opencv-python